Lindsey appears in court on a daily basis and has been instructed in cases across the range of tracks and for both claimants and defendants.

 Personal Injury

-Lindsey is developing a busy personal injury practice.
-In court, she appears in fast track and multi-track trials, CMCs/CCMCs, and interlocutory applications.
+Lindsey has a busy personal injury practice.
+In court, she appears in cases across the range of tracks including multi-track trials, CMCs/CCMCs, and interlocutory applications.
 Lindsey will also advise on and settle pleadings in matters involving road traffic accidents, occupiers’ liability, employers’ liability, and Highways Act claims.

 Industrial Disease